 - 1 teaspoon onion powder

-- Measure and mix all of the spices together.
+- Measure and mix all of the spices together in a small bowl.
 That's it!

 - Store in an airtight container for up to 3-4 months.

-Feel free to adjust the amount of cayenne to your liking to make it more or less spicy.
+Cayenne: Feel free to adjust the amount of cayenne to your liking to make it more or less spicy.
 As written, it's a low-medium level; meaning, it doesn't taste spicy and my kids (who are sensitive to heat) are totally fine with it.
 But you can add more or less cayenne to suit your family's tastes.

 Serving Size:About 2 tablespoons